 And please come back in November, 2020!

-The Bird School Project aims to inspire and equip both students and teachers to love, study, and steward their local environment.
+The Bird School Project uses outdoor experiential learning to inspire and equip students and teachers to love, study, and steward their local environment.

 We provide outdoor education about birds to students directly on their schoolyards, making nature and a bit of wilderness easily revisited.
 Students grow an appreciation for the unexpected and a love for nature.

 The Bird School Project aims to relaunch our popular schoolyard program to help schools utilize outdoor spaces on campuses to welcome students back to school.